Oceanwall/robot-navigation/README.md

 * Basic routing is complete.

 Current TODOs:
-* For eventSelector and requestRobot, provide choice of doors?
+* For requestRobot, provide choice of doors?
 * Update fake 3rd floor events as necessary (indices, dates, etc)
+* Subscriber to change views (loading or selection)

 Future TODOs:
 * Prevent others from calling robot when robot is currently in use?